asr1/AccessPlusPlus/README.md

 (I told you wasn't binary.)

 **Version 1.1.0.1:**
-* Fixed a bug where arranged classes would appear on the calendar.
+* Fixed a bug where arranged classes would not appear on the calendar.
 (Also, the version numbers are not intended to be binary.)

 **Version 1.1.0.0:**